Bot River Lagoon

 The Bot River Estuary, also known as the Bot River Lagoon, is part of the Bot-Kleinmond Estuarine System in the Overberg region on the Western Cape of South Africa.
 It became a Ramsar site wetland in 2017.
 It is within the Kogelberg Biosphere Reserve.

+Geography

 This wetland is the mouth of the Bot River, namesake of the town of Botrivier.
 The lagoon covers almost 13.6 km2 between Kleinmond, Hawston, and Fisherhaven.
 The lagoon is one of the largest open-water areas along the Western Cape coast and discharges into a shallow, triangular shaped lagoon in a wide valley flanked by mountains known as Botrivier Vlei.

 The waters of the lagoon are separated from the ocean by a 100 to 200 m wide dune belt with a height of 3 to 6 m that is partly covered with coastal grasses and shrubs.
 The dunes have two narrow berms which are sometimes breached naturally or artificially.
 The main portion of the lagoon can have a length of up to 7 km and a width of around 2 km.